assomanu/Dark-theme-XML/README.md

 ```
 and then open one of the shown `c.lang` files with your text editor.

-Of course you can do the same for any other language.
+Of course you can repeat that process with any other supported programming language.

 ## How to install this theme in gedit
 - Download yaru-alt-dark.xml